f8full/git-rebase-merge/README.md

 First, we have to make this script run as a new custom git command

-To do this, we must add the directory where the script file "git-rebase-merge" to your PATH as an environment variable.
+To do this, we must add the directory where the script file "git-rebase-merge" is to your PATH environment variable.

 Next, we have to checkout the branch we want to do the rebase on.